blakecwyu/Power_BI_Data_Visualization/Taiwan Tourism Inbound&Outbound Report/README.md

   - 2019–2025, monthly breakdown
 - Notes:
   - A manually created country/region table is used to match inbound and outbound data for Power BI relationships.
 Note that some country/region names are not fully aligned between the two datasets.
 For example, Hong Kong and Macao are combined in the Inbound data but listed separately in the Outbound data.
   - Alias tables for visitor purposes and city/county names are created in Power BI for translation.
+  - A Date table is created in Power BI.
   - Data cleaning and transformation are handled in Power BI using Power Query.

 ## Dashboard Features